KiyomizuSuzu/KiyomizuOS/README.md

 7. Mount the generated `.iso` file in File Explorer and run `setup.exe` from the root directory of the mounted ISO.
 8. Perform a clean installation during the setup process.

+> [!NOTE]
-> In-place upgrades are supported and will preserve your current user settings.
+> An in-place upgrade is supported but it will not modify your current user settings, this is done to preserve your existing user profile.

 ### To Package the Playbook
 Ensure you have 7-Zip ZS installed from https://github.com/mcmilk/7-Zip-zstd